petermr/pygetpapers/joss/paper.md

 The download may be repository-dependent but usually contains:
 * download metadata. (query, date, errors, etc.)
 * journal/article metadata.
-We use JATS-NISO [5] which is widely used by publishers and repository owners, especially in bioscience and medicine.
+We use JATS-NISO [@JATS] which is widely used by publishers and repository owners, especially in bioscience and medicine.
 There are over 200 tags.
 * fulltext.
 This can be
    - XML (fulltext and metadata)
    - images (these may not always be available)